-We will study one lesson every 2 weeks (starting from lesson 21 and ending with Lesson 26 in NPCR 2).
+We will study one lesson every 2 weeks.
 In order to take full advantage of the class interactive lectures, students will do a variety of activities focused on the new vocabulary (peer dictations, character games, etc.)

 Liu, Xun, ed.
 Xin Shiyong Hanyu Keben 2 (New Practical Chinese Reader 2) Textbook.
 Beijing: Beijing Language and Culture University Press, 2011.
 (Available at the University Book Shop)

 - Graduate Attributes Emphasised